nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### Server Code 102

-**Net Info**
+**Possible Parents**

 #### Description

-The server send us information about what nodes have been added/removed in the network.
-The list contains 10 possible distributed parents to connect to.
+The server send us a list of 10 possible distributed parents to connect to.
+Messages of this type are sent to us at regular intervals, until we tell the server we don't need more possible parents with a HaveNoParent message.

 #### Function Names

 Museekd: SNetInfo
-Nicotine: NetInfo
+Nicotine: PossibleParents

 #### Data Order